FACT CHECK: Do Robots Or Trade Threaten American Workers More?

 Similarly, a new technology can replace a worker, but it can also simply alter a job's tasks.
 One common example is that after the introduction of ATMs, bank tellers remained employed (indeed, their numbers grew); they just handled less cash and ended up doing more work marketing for their banks.

 This doesn't mean that trade and technology don't matter.
 They will continue to affect and even displace some workers.
-And a worker that loses their job likely doesn't care whether a robot or offshoring is to blame; they just want a new job.
+And a worker who loses a job likely doesn't care whether a robot or offshoring is to blame; the worker just wants a new job.
 And to Muro, it's important to figure out a way to support that person, regardless of cause.

 "The U.S. does a terrible job of supporting worker transition and adjustment and helping people when things break down," he said.